klstein7/nextjs-wordle-dev-day/docs/06-game-over.md

 ---

-## Tasks and Hints
+## Implementing Game Over Logic

+In this section, you'll enhance your Wordle clone by implementing logic to handle the end of the game.
+This includes determining when the game is won or lost, displaying appropriate messages, and providing a way for users to start a new game.
+This is similar to handling game state transitions and user feedback in Angular applications.

-### 1. Update the Game Page
+### Exercise 1: Updating the Game Page

-**Task:** Modify the game page to fetch both the game status and guesses, and conditionally render the keyboard based on the game status.
+Your task is to modify the existing `GamePage` component to fetch the game status and guesses, and pass this information to the `GameBoard` component.
+You'll also add conditional rendering for the `GuessKeyboard` component.

-**Why:** To determine when the game is over and to display or hide certain components accordingly, similar to conditionally displaying elements in Angular templates.

 **Instructions:**

+1. **Update the Game Page File:**

+   - Open the file at `src/app/game/[gameId]/page.tsx`.

+2. **Fetch Game and Guesses Data:**

-- **Fetch** both the game and guesses data.
+   - Use the `api` object to fetch both the game and guesses data.

+3. **Modify the `GamePage` Component:**

-- **Pass** the game status to the `GameBoard` component.
+   - Pass the game status and guesses to the `GameBoard` component.
-- **Conditionally render** the keyboard based on the game's status.

-**Example:**
+   - Add conditional rendering for the `GuessKeyboard` component.

+**Hints:**

+- Use `await api.games.getById(gameId)` to fetch the game data.
+- Use `await api.guesses.findByGameId(gameId)` to fetch the guesses data.
+- The `GuessKeyboard` should only be rendered if the game status is "in_progress".
+- Remember that this is a server component, so you can use `async/await` directly in the component function.

+Here's a starting point for your updated `GamePage` component:

 ```typescript
 // src/app/game/[gameId]/page.tsx